SteveBarnes-BH/bh_pip/docs/index.md

-# About GE_Pip
+# About BH_Pip

 ## Why does it exist?

-GE_Pip grew out of problems within the company exepericed with running the [python pip](https://en.wikipedia.org/wiki/Pip_(package_manager) tool to install and update python packages _(mostly hosted at the Python Package Index <https://pypi.org/>)_.
+BH_Pip grew out of problems within the company exepericed with running the [python pip](https://en.wikipedia.org/wiki/Pip_(package_manager) tool to install and update python packages _(mostly hosted at the Python Package Index <https://pypi.org/>)_.